 The student will receive a written notice of a finding of Student Conduct Code violation of specified College rules and regulations.
 Suspension is for a definite period of time, and is a separation of the student from all College-controlled locations and activities, after which the student is eligible to return.
 Conditions for readmission, including but not limited to the sanctions listed above, may be specified.

-This determination for suspension needs to be in consultation with the Campus Dean and the Student Conduct Hearing Board.
+This determination for suspension needs to be in consultation with the Dean of Student and Community Engagement and the Student Conduct Hearing Board.
 This sanction becomes part of the student’s permanent file.

 The official written notification from the Student Conduct Administrator of suspension will state: